 To run that generator just run:

-$ rails new your_app_name -m https://raw.githubusercontent.com/geoblacklight/geoblacklight/master/template.rb
+$ DISABLE_SPRING=1 rails new your_app_name -m https://raw.githubusercontent.com/geoblacklight/geoblacklight/main/template.rb

 Start the Solr and Rails server.

 $ rake geoblacklight:server

 Running this command will download and start the Solr server.
 Other commands available to control Solr include:

 $ rake solr:clean # Useful when seeing a "core already exists" error. $ rake solr:start # Starts Solr independently of the Rails server in the background (without loading core) $ rake solr:stop # Stops Solr $ rake solr:restart # Stops and restarts an already running background Solr server

 Navigate to http://127.0.0.1:3000.
 You should see the GeoBlacklight homepage.
 CTRL + c will stop both the Solr and Rails server.